hrithiksagar/hrithiksagar/README.md

 <h1><b>About Me</b></h1>
 <img src="https://github.com/hrithiksagar/hrithiksagar/blob/main/Me.jpg" width="100px;">

 👉🏽 Hey Guys !!
 My name <b>Hrithik Sagar</b> and i am <b>Student and a Developer</b>

-👉🏽 I'm currently pursuing my B.Tech | Computer Science Engineering (CSE) 👉🏽 Here's is some of my project that I have worked on, as repositories:
+👉🏽 I'm currently pursuing my B.Tech | Computer Science Engineering SPECIZALIZED IN AI AND ML @ Sharda University

+👉🏽 Here's is some of my project that I have worked on, as repositories:
 <hr>
 <h2><b>Hear are some of my work's 👇 </b></h2>